 Note by the secretariat

 The present note sets out a table providing an overview of the indicative scale of assessment and the annual assessed contributions for each of the proposed options for the secretariat of the Minamata Convention on Mercury.
 Annual assessed contributions correspond to the average of the two-year budget.
+The table has been revised to include additional countries depositing their instruments since 25 August 2017

 Overview of the indicative scale of assessment and annual assessed contributions for each of the proposed options for the secretariat of the Minamata Convention on Mercury